-If a student participates in two or more school activities, and the activities are scheduled for the same time.
-University Interscholastic League contests have priority over other events and performances and have priority over practices/rehearsals.
+If a student participates in two or more school activities, and the activities are scheduled for the same time, University Interscholastic League contests have priority over other events and performances and have priority over practices/rehearsals.
 If both events are University Interscholastic League Contests, the student must make a choice.

-All students who participate in Interscholastic League activities or competitions must have a birth certificate filed in the registrar's office.
+All students who participate in Interscholastic League athletic activities must have a birth certificate filed in the registrar's office.
 Major college athletic scholarships require enrollment in a regular high school program.
 For more complete information on college bound student athletes, please see your guidance counselor.
+Student athletes will be informed of the option to request an electrocardiogram.